St. Thomas Aquinas and the Immaculate Conception

 It is a fact that St. Thomas Aquinas

-has magisterial authority in philosophy and theology as dictated by the
+has magisterial authority in philosophy and theology, as decreed by the

 Ordinary Magisterium of the Church,[3]